Old beer tradition and new beer culture at 10-year-old Monk’s Kettle

-Monk’s Kettle set out a decade ago to be a neighborhood tavern, and for about a week, it has been in the midst of celebrating 10 years of successfully accommodating eager drinkers interested in learning the possibilities of beer.
+Monk’s Kettle set out a decade ago to become a neighborhood tavern and, for the past week, it has been in the midst of celebrating 10 years of successfully accommodating eager drinkers interested in learning about the possibilities of beer.

 Christian Albertson, who owns Monk’s Kettle, saw an opportunity when he arrived from Boston to open a place that serves good beer when “beer culture” wasn’t really a crowded field in San Francisco.